 We all know that a good diet is essential to good health.
-That’s one reason many of us eat eggs.
-And yet, too often we don’t do a great job with our own nutrition or at avoiding the temptation of junk food.
-At Pete and Gerry’s, our organic, Certified Humane, free range hens find eating right a little bit easier.
+That's one reason many of us eat eggs.
+And yet, too often we don't do a great job with our own nutrition or at balancing nutrient-dense foods with less satisfying ones.
+At Pete & Gerry's, our Certified Humane pasture-raised and free range hens find getting a healthy and balanced diet a little bit easier.
 To begin with, their “treats” are finding insects in the grass.
-And when it comes to their main diet, they get the benefit of PhD nutritionists as their personal chefs, something few of us enjoy.
+And when it comes to their main food source, they get the benefit of PhD nutritionists as their personal chefs, something few of us enjoy.

-Contrast that to the giant factory farms making most of the eggs sold today, which use a “least cost formulation” for their feed.
-That means exactly what it sounds like — the cheapest possible feed that will give the hens enough calories to lay eggs that day.
-This results in a difference in quality you can both see and taste.
+Contrast that to the giant factory farms producing a large majority of the eggs sold today, which use a “least cost formulation” for their feed.
+That means exactly what it sounds like: the cheapest possible feed that will give the hens enough calories to lay eggs that day.
+This results in a difference in a lower quality that you can both see and taste.

 There is a lot of science involved in our feed formulation, but one thing you won’t find in any of our feed is pharmaceuticals – unlike nearly all feed used at factory farms, which make up 90% of the eggs sold in the U.S. According to Morrison, these pharmaceutical additives are like putting a Band-Aid on a cut that needs stitches.
 “The way to keep birds healthy, besides feeding them properly, is to make sure their living environment is clean and not overcrowded” he says.
 “Good egg farmers are in their barns every day.
 They can see problems before they happen, sometimes just by listening to the birds."